-Liverpool Shopping Park (LSP) is on or close to areas of significant importance in the history of the City and the World.
+Liverpool Shopping Park (LSP) is on and close to areas of significant importance in the history of Liverpool and indeed, the world.

-The site of Liverpool Shopping Park is also close to the railway line for the World’s first steam passenger service opened in 1830 between Liverpool and Manchester.
-The line proved the viability of rail transport and large scale railway construction started in Britain, then spread throughout the world, beginning the Railway Age.
+The site of Liverpool Shopping Park is also close to the railway line for the world’s first steam passenger service which opened in 1830 between Liverpool and Manchester.
+The line proved the viability of rail transport and large sale railway construction and it marked the start of the Railway Age around the world.

 Now, the site is home to Liverpool Shopping Park which is expected to be one of the UK’s largest when complete, at more than 700,000 sq ft of retail and leisure space.